redfoxanna/diamond-poems/WeeklyReflection.md

 * Finally able to get Diamond Poems to work with Elastic Beanstalk http://diamond-poems-env.eba-nvxhqmzs.us-east-2.elasticbeanstalk.com/
 * Worked along with video for database set up and redeploy

-**Time spent 2/23/24- 3 hours**
+**Time spent 2/23/24- 4 hours**

 Tasks completed:
-* Met with Jennifer for a code review in Teams (45 minutes).
+* Met with Jennifer for a code review in Teams.
 We shared our individual projects to-date and plan on taking an issue out by Sunday with comments on code.
 * Did research on Bootstrap CSS for my jsps
-* Worked on index.jsp and search-results.jsp
+* Worked on index.jsp and search-results.jsp design and display

+**Time spent 2/24/24- 1.5 hours**

+Tasks completed:
+* Did the code review for Jennifer's Campsite Reviewer application
+* Did some more fussing with the CSS

+---